-The bill amends several sections of Chapter 16-32 of the General Laws, which governs the University of Rhode Island, by establishing a Board of Trustees as a public corporation with expanded authority.
-This board will manage university property, enter into contracts, and oversee employment matters, while also being designated as the employer of record for university staff.
-The board is empowered to create its own procurement rules, exempting it from certain state purchasing laws, and is designated to have a chief purchasing officer.
+The bill amends Chapter 16-32 of the General Laws concerning the University of Rhode Island, establishing a Board of Trustees as a public corporation with comprehensive authority over university property, contracts, and employment matters.
+The board is empowered to create its own procurement rules, exempting it from certain state purchasing laws, and is designated as the chief purchasing officer for the university.

 Additionally, the bill introduces a framework for tort claims against the Board of Trustees, detailing liability limitations and the procedures for filing claims.
-It specifies that the board is liable for injuries caused by its employees during their employment, with exceptions for fraud, malice, or willful misconduct, and sets caps on recoverable damages, including a limit of $100,000.
-The bill also clarifies that any waiver of immunity and assumption of liability will not apply if another party has assumed liability, while ensuring that existing workers' compensation laws remain unchanged.
+It specifies that the board is liable only for injuries caused by employees within the scope of their employment, with exceptions for actual fraud, actual malice, or willful misconduct.
+The bill clarifies that any waiver of immunity and assumption of liability will not apply if another party has assumed liability, and it does not alter existing workers' compensation laws.

 Statutes affected: